MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/61883/ns-61883-_cip_stop.md

-If successful, the IEC-61883 protocol driver sets <b>Irp-&gt;IoStatus.Status </b>to STATUS_SUCCESS.
+If successful, the IEC-61883 protocol driver sets <b>Irp->IoStatus.Status </b>to STATUS_SUCCESS.

-If an incorrect parameter is passed in, the protocol driver sets <b>Irp-&gt;IoStatus.Status </b>to STATUS_INVALID_PARAMETER.
+If an incorrect parameter is passed in, the protocol driver sets <b>Irp->IoStatus.Status </b>to STATUS_INVALID_PARAMETER.